lb0o/website/content/en/docs/guides/bundles/_index.md

 To see the full list of components and configuration options for each bundle, refer to the [bundle reference documentation]({{% ref "/docs/operations/bundles" %}}).

-To deploy a selected bundle, follow the [Cozystack quickstart guide]({{% ref "/docs/getting-started/first-deployment" %}}) or platform installation documentation.
+To deploy a selected bundle, follow the [Cozystack tutorial]({{% ref "/docs/getting-started/install-cozystack" %}}) or platform installation documentation.